vacp2p/rfc-index/vac/1/coss.md

 For example, this specification is **rfc.vac.dev/vac/1/COSS**.
 The short form **1/COSS** may be used when referring to the specification from other specifications in the same domain.

-Every specification (including branches) carries a different number.
+Specifications (excluding raw specifications) carries a different number including branches.

 ## COSS Lifecycle